 Some garages come loaded with cabinets and other storage areas already installed, while others are barren.
 If yours falls into the latter category, and you haven’t already invested in additional shelving, we have to ask — why not?
 There are myriad options of stand-alone shelving units, hanging shelves, and premade cabinets for you to choose from.
 HGTV suggests one of the pros of having racks over cabinets is that everything can be easily viewed … though this might be a con, depending on your preferences.

 Keep in mind the height of your garage ceilings when shopping around for shelving.
 To maximize your storage space, buy installations that reach or nearly reach the top of the ceiling.
 And similar to organizing drawer space, you can organize shelves by adding baskets, bins, and labels as appropriate.
 If you have a family with lots of children, consider appointing one shelf to each child for their outdoor gear and toys.

 We’ve now gone over a few ways to best use your garage ceiling space.
 Another part of the garage that takes up even more area are its walls, states The DIY Network.
 Even between rows of shelves or at the backs of cabinets, walls can be used to store objects.
 Hooks and floating shelves are two ideas for wall storage solutions.
 Beyond those basic inspirations, pegboards are a feature of a classic, car-centered garage.
 But they can hold much more than just tools.
 In fact, almost anything can be hung on a pegboard.

 You’ll just need to use a little innovation to fashion apparatuses so that various things can be held.
 For example, rolls of paper towels can be placed on a dowel, which in turn can be hung.
 Pegboards come in a variety of shapes and sizes, so you can find one that fits your garage and your needs.

-Keeping a garage neat doesn’t have to be hard.
+Keeping a garage organized doesn’t have to be hard.
 Hopefully, we have helped you in your journey toward an organized garage.
 Your creativity is really the limit when it comes to storage solutions — be they in the garage or elsewhere!